MicrosoftLearning/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab10_Mobile.md

 ---

 # Practice Lab 10 - Field Service mobile app
+## Scenario
+Contoso Coffees’ onsite workers will be using the Dynamics 365 Field Service mobile application to service customers.
+They need to ensure that they can see items that are scheduled for them but can also use the application to complete their work orders.

+In this lab, you will be deploying the Field service Mobile application to a mobile device, and then leveraging it to complete work order.

-## Exercise 1 – Configure Field Service mobile app for frontline workers
+## Exercise 1 – Deploy Field Service mobile app for frontline workers

-In this exercise you will configure settings for work orders including priorities and resolutions.
+In this exercise, you will be deploying the Field Service Mobile application to a mobile device.

 ### Task 1 – Configure security and offline profile